-Between late 2021 and the first half of 2022, the threat of import taxes on solar panels caused many developers to pause their projects.
+Between late 2021 and the first half of 2022, the threat of import taxes on solar panels caused many developers to pause projects.
 We chose to stay the course.
-By planning ahead and managing risks, we successfully navigated supply chain and logistical challenges, allowing us to advance these important projects and deliver clean, zero-fuel-cost energy to our customers.
+We planned ahead, managed risks and successfully navigated supply chain and logistical challenges to advance these important projects and deliver clean, zero-fuel-cost energy to our customers.